Aphasia Center

 Computer technology has the potential to reduce barriers to communication, improve skills and quickly connect people to information and social networks.
 In our computer lab, individuals who have completed speech therapy and have targeted self-study goals work to use specialized aphasia software (e.g., MossTalkWords® and SentenceShaper™) and refresh their computer, tablet or smartphone skills so they can email with family and friends, or connect through social media.
 These efforts are aimed at helping people with aphasia to maximize their communication skills and social interaction and to promote self-learning.

-Our Activity Center offers a weekly virtual variety hour that provides an opportunity for people to use their communication skills while having fun doing things like play word games, go on virtual field trips, listen to music, and more!
+Reta’s Games Group Presents Virtual Variety Hour is a weekly meeting that provides an opportunity for people to use their communication skills while having fun doing things like play word games, go on virtual field trips, listen to music, and more!

 • A Second Chance at Second Nature: Recovering One’s Language from Stroke & Aphasia – a presentation by Thomas G. Broussard, PhD.

-• By His Side Life and Love After Stroke a presentation by Eileen Steets Quann who wrote about her husband John’s stroke.
-Eileen discussed the strategies she and John identified to help supplement the speech therapy he was receiving.
-Living Beyond Limits – a workshop led by Julie Goldstein focusing on coping strategies for patients with aphasia and their family members.
+• Beyond Limits – a workshop led by Julie Goldstein focusing on coping strategies for patients with aphasia and their family members.

 This is a place to come and tell your story when you’ve lost your voice.